Guaranteed Rate mortgage rates

 There’s no denying Guaranteed Rate is an exceptional lender.
 Indeed, few have a bad word to say about it.

-Borrowers often get good deals and the company’s online technology is easy to use.
-There’s good telephone support and those who live near a branch can have a face-to-face experience.
+Borrowers often qualify for a low rate and the company’s online technology is easy to use.
+There’s good telephone support, and those who live near a branch can have a face-to-face experience.

 But, of course, nobody’s perfect.

 If you are a borderline borrower — with an iffy credit score or high debt-to-income ratio (DTI) — you may find other lenders more sympathetic.
 And if you prefer a face-to-face mortgage process, Guaranteed Rate’s 400+ branches may not cut it, unless you happen to live near one of those.

 However, if you’re a mainstream borrower who’s comfortable with technology, there’s much to like at Guaranteed Rate.